The Virgin and the Gypsy (film): Production

+Release

-“The Buttercup Chain” a co-production between Columbia Pictures and Columbia British Productions was entered as the official British entry to the 1970 Cannes Film Festival, with huge publicity buttercups shimmering along the Croisette, causing some critics to wonder why Christopher Miles’ “The Virgin and the Gypsy” which was shown out of competition, had not been chosen.
+The film was shown out of competition at the 1970 Cannes Film Festival on 15 May.
+The Buttercup Chain, a co-production between Columbia Pictures and Columbia British Productions, was entered as the official British entry to the festival, with huge publicity buttercups shimmering along the Croisette, causing some critics to wonder why The Virgin and the Gypsy, which was shown out of competition, had not been chosen.

+The film opened 30 June 1970 at the 68th Street Playhouse in New York City before its "world premiere" at the Odeon in Haymarket, London on 2 July.
+It opened to the public in London on 3 July.

+The USA trades predicted poor box office, but the following weeks proved them wrong as the film broke box office records in both London and New York, and continued to earn millions throughout the world.

 Critical reception

 From the opening credits of a gentle river flowing under the rectory bridge, to the last shot of the dying embers of the gypsy’s fire, it was clear to some critics that the elements of earth, fire and water had a meaning more than their simple images "...the sterile stuffy heat from the rectory fire, against the warmth of the gypsy’s encampment fire - the tranquility of life giving water, which can suddenly become a destructive life changing force.
 Some also recognised the almost fable-like quality of the main characters, which were archetypes of the weak father and uncle, against the malevolent strength of the grand-mother, all trying unsuccessfully to dominate and stop the flowering of the young virgin herself.
-Nothing can stop her,” said Miles, “She is like a crocus that unerringly and inevitably finds its way up though a road’s tarmac”.
+Nothing can stop her," said Miles, "She is like a crocus that unerringly and inevitably finds its way up though a road’s tarmac".

-The film critic of the London Times, John Russell Taylor, asked Christopher Miles at the press screening if he had seen the USA Trade reviews.
-Miles said he hadn’t, and Russell Taylor told him not to worry as he had made a “film of much quiet distinction, a highly literate and sympathetic adaptation of the original... excellent performances... as the period background is beautifully, because unobtrusively, captured”.
-The USA trades predicted poor Box Office, but the following weeks proved them wrong as the film broke Box Office records at both the London Odeon Haymarket and New York’s 68th Street Playhouse Theatre, and continued to earn millions throughout the world.
+The film critic of The Times of London, John Russell Taylor, asked Christopher Miles at the press screening if he had seen the USA Trade reviews.
+Miles said he hadn't, and Russell Taylor told him not to worry as he had made a "film of much quiet distinction, a highly literate and sympathetic adaptation of the original... excellent performances... as the period background is beautifully, because unobtrusively, captured".
 The rest of the press were also enthusiastic, which helped promote a film not made by a major US studio.